-There are six (6) exams over course material throughout the course and one final comprehensive exam at the end of the semester.
+There are five (5) exams over course material throughout the course and one final comprehensive exam at the end of the semester.

-Exams are administered in a campus computer lab using ExamSoft, and the instructor must reserve them in advance.
+Exams are administered on campus and may be given in written format with the student answering on scantrons or in a computer lab using ATI and the instructor must reserve them in advance.
 Students are expected to arrive on time to exams and complete the exams within the time frame allowed as other classes may be booked behind our scheduled time and you will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
-Due to the ever-changing COVID conditions, you may take exams on Exam Soft and have it proctored or on Blackboard with Proctorio.
+Due to the ever-changing COVID conditions, you may take exams on ATI and have it proctored or on Blackboard with Proctorio.
 It is your responsibility to make sure that you have working computers with a web cam and a microphone and reliable internet.